 I am a previous student at Lake Erie College in the Equine Facility Management field.
-I have had 10+ years experience riding and training in most disciplines, specializing in western.
+I have had 10+ years experience riding and training in most disciplines, specializing in English.
 I have taught and shown in western pleasure, western horsemanship, contesting, hunt seat, hunter over fences, showjumping, and in hand classes.

 I enjoy getting to work with multiple horses and disciplines, and getting to see how other people work with their horses.
 There is always more to learn both on the trainer, and the trainee end during lessons.
-I enjoy seeing both horse and ride grow during my time working with them, and enjoy learning better ways to teach both horse and student.
+I enjoy seeing both horse and rider grow during my time working with them, and enjoy learning better ways to teach both horse and student.

 We love Jo!

 Josie always takes the time to understand horses and riders as individuals.
 She recognizes that training horses and riders can't be done by a "one size fits all" method and will work to find the best teaching style for both you and your horse!
 If you want to learn to ride while having fun and developing a better connection with horses, I highly recommend working with Josie!

 I highly enjoyed my lessons.
 Jo is a very attentive instructor as well as informative.
 I’ve learned and improved so much during my time working with her.

 I like to evaluate the new student and their horse briefly, and talk about what their goals are, some of their main issues or points of concern, and how they handle their horse.
 Once I have seen them work together for a bit I like to talk over what I see and start a plan together to work on their key points.